treanus/KUL_NIS/docs/KUL_dcm2bids/KUL_dcm2bids.md

 ![Image](KUL_dcm2bids_1.png)

-Note that the DICOM folder could have been compressed into 1 zip or tar.gz file.
+Note that the MCI_009 folder could have been compressed into 1 zip or tar.gz file.
 Note too that the dicom folder could have contained thousands of dicom files in an unorganised manner.